According to the Family Resources Survey, there are over 14 million disabled people in the United Kingdom (U.K).

 Together, these acts and standard prohibits discrimination against persons with disabilities and ensures these people have the same rights and opportunities to Information and Communications Technology (ICT) as everyone else.

 The Equality Act (EQA) of 2010

 The Equality Act (EQA) is a UK non-discrimination law that came into force on 1 October 2010.
 The Act provides a legal framework to promote an equal society by protecting against discrimination or victimization by employers, by public and private organizations providing goods and services, health and education providers, housing agencies, and transport services.
-Established by the Equality and Human Rights Commission (EHRC), the Equality Act of 2010 harmonized several discrimination laws in the UK such as Disability Discrimination Act 1995, Race Relations Act of 1976, Employment Equality (Religion or Belief) Regulations 2003, Equal Pay Act 1970, among others.
-EQA seeks to advance equality of opportunity in England, Scotland, and Wales and based on the following characteristics:
+Established by the Equality and Human Rights Commission (EHRC), the Equality Act of 2010 harmonized several discrimination laws in the UK such as the Disability Discrimination Act of 1995, Race Relations Act of 1976, Employment Equality (Religion or Belief) Regulations 2003, and Equal Pay Act 1970, among others.
+EQA seeks to advance equality of opportunity in England, Scotland, and Wales based on the following characteristics:

 - religion or belief,

 - pregnancy and maternity,